Grants and Loans

 Also available under this program is the Federal PLUS Loan.
 Parents and graduate students with good credit histories may borrow up to the cost of education, not covered by financial aid.

-For loans first disbursed on or after July 1, 2023 and before July 1, 2024, Federal Subsidized and Unsubsidized Stafford Loans will carry a fixed interest rate of 5.50% and Federal PLUS Loans 8.05%.
-Federal Unsubsidized Stafford Loans for Graduate and Professional Students will carry a fixed interest rate of 7.05% and Federal PLUS Loans of 8.05%.
-The origination fees for the Federal Subsidized and Unsubsidized Loan disbursed on or after October 1, 2020 and before October 1, 2024 is 1.057% and Federal PLUS Loans (Parent and Graduate/Professional Student) is 4.228%.
-Please visit studentaid.gov for more information.
+For loans disbursed between July 1, 2023, and July 1, 2024, the interest rates are as follows: Federal Subsidized and Unsubsidized Stafford Loans carry a fixed interest rate of 5.50%, while Federal PLUS Loans have an 8.05% fixed interest rate.
+Graduate and Professional Students taking Federal Unsubsidized Stafford Loans will be subject to a fixed interest rate of 7.05%, and those who wish to take out a Federal PLUS loan will undertake an 8.05% interest rate.
+The origination fees of loans disbursed between October 1, 2020, and October 1, 2024 are 1.057% for Federal Subsidized and Unsubsidized Loans and 4.228% for Federal PLUS Loans (Parent and Graduate/Professional Student).
+You can find more details on studentaid.gov

 Students and parents should always exhaust federal student loan options before considering private loans.